DragonComputer/Dragonfire/CONTRIBUTING.md

 Try to experience every command listed in [README.md](https://github.com/DragonComputer/Dragonfire#built-in-commands).
 Please watch [this playlist](https://www.youtube.com/playlist?list=PLwnH1TEQvAWddw8iTwCJ333fwygL2-tWD) if you do not understand how to use Dragonfire.

-If you face with a problem while installing or using Dragonfire then please take a look to [Troubleshooting](#troubleshooting) section for cases that fitting to you situation.
+If you face with a problem while installing or using Dragonfire then please take a look to the [Troubleshooting](#troubleshooting) section for cases that fitting to you situation.
 Our [chat room on Gitter](https://gitter.im/DragonComputer/Lobby) is also a viable option for support requests.

 #### Missing Software Packages (Optional)